-Cost of services increased 20.2% to \$487.4 million as compared to the same period a year ago.
-Expressed as a percentage of revenues, cost of services was 43.2% in fiscal 2016, an increase of 290 basis points from a year ago.
+Cost of services increased 20.2% to \$487.4 million in fiscal 2016 as compared to fiscal 2015.
+Expressed as a percentage of revenues, cost of services was 43.2% in fiscal 2016, an increase of 290 basis points from fiscal 2015.
 The increase was primarily driven by higher employee compensation, including stock-based compensation, amortization of intangibles and computer-related expenses.

 Employee compensation, including stock-based compensation, when expressed as a percentage of revenues increased 230 basis points in fiscal 2016 compared to fiscal 2015.
 This increase was primarily due to new employees hired in the past year.
-Over the last 12 months, we have added 604 net new employees involved with content collection and 266 net new engineering and product development employees, as we continue to focus on servicing our existing client base, expanding our content and improving our applications.
+In fiscal 2016, we have added 604 net new employees involved with content collection and 266 net new engineering and product development employees, as we continue to focus on servicing our existing client base, expanding our content and improving our applications.
 The increase in employee headcount includes 123 employees added from the Portware acquisition in cost of sales related roles.
 Amortization of acquired intangible assets, when expressed as a percentage of revenues, increased 50 basis points in fiscal 2016 compared to fiscal 2015 primarily due to the addition of \$75.5 million of intangible assets related to the acquisition of Portware.
 Computer-related expenses, which include depreciation, maintenance, software and other fees, increased 40 basis points when expressed as a percentage of revenues, as we require additional computer hardware and peripherals for new employees, upgrades to existing computer systems and the development of new internal systems to support our growing infrastructure.